moatra/playground/README.md

   [ansyncrhonous drivers](http://reactivemongo.org/) and [MongoDB](http://www.mongodb.org/).
 * Investigate [LiquiBase](http://www.liquibase.org/) for managing database evolutions, instead of relying on applyEvoloutions.default=true in the init.d script for evolutions
-* Write up how to break javascript into multiple RequireJS modules
-* Split types for models to SavedInstance (with `id: Long` field) and NewInstance (with no `id` field)
+* Investigate Datomic/Datomisca for data modeling purposes
 * Investigate a smoother Jenkins master/slave and Ansible integration, so that Ansible is not a requirement on each build slave.
+* Try to port the javascript router to the static compilation
+* Round robin deploy with no downtime

 License
 -----------------